8base/Documentation/docs/projects/8basehome/projects/projects-team-management.md

 ### 1: The invitation link you clicked is for another account!

-Existing 8base developers may already be logged in when accepting an invitation to join another workspace. **If the logged in account's email address is different to that which the invitation was sent to, the invitation will fail**.
+Existing 8base developers may already be logged in when accepting an invitation to join another workspace. **If the logged in account's email address is different than that which the invitation was sent to, the invitation will fail**.

 This issue can be resolved by either: